Padakin Joins the Admirals for the 2024-25 Season

 - Padakin Joins the Admirals for the 2024-25 Season - Norfolk Admirals

-- Power Skating Clinic & Group Lesson with Coach Witman on Sunday, New August Clinics Announced - Reading Royals
+- Stick & Puck Clinic with Coach Witman on Sunday, Power Skating Clinic with Coach Binkley on July 28 - Reading Royals

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.